andrealicheri/LicheriQuickJS/README.md

-# htmx-stack
+# HTMX-Bootstrap stack
-HTMX based UI stack
+This is for my personal use only.